Senior Resources » Shared Housing » Senior Roommates and 8 Things to Consider Before Moving In

 Senior Roommates and 8 Things to Consider Before Moving In

-If you’re a single senior navigating the realities of a limited budget and rising living costs, the idea of getting a roommate might be sounding pretty good right about now.
+If you’re a senior on a fixed income, grappling with inflation and a cost of living that doesn’t seem like it’s getting any cheaper, you might be thinking a roommate sounds pretty good right about now.
 And, you know what?
 You’re not alone!
-It’s an idea that’s gained considerable traction recently as a practical living solution.
+This idea has gained considerable traction among older adults lately.
 From shared costs to shared responsibilities, shared housing could very well be the answer to all of your retirement prayers.
 But, is it the right choice for everyone?
 Let’s find out!

 Advertisement.